Description: Department of Educational Leadership

 College of Education

-Assistant Professor in Higher Education
+Assistant or Associate Professor in Higher Education

 California State University, Fullerton (CSUF) is a minority-serving institution and an affirmative action and equal opportunity employer.
-CSUF is strongly committed to increasing the diversity of the campus community and the curriculum, and to fostering an inclusive environment within which students, staff, administrators and faculty thrive.
+CSUF is strongly commitment to increasing the diversity of the campus community and the curriculum, and to fostering an inclusive environment within which students, staff, administrators and faculty thrive.
 Candidates who can contribute to this goal through their teaching, research, advising, and other activities are encouraged to identify their strengths and experiences in this area.
 Individuals advancing the University's strategic diversity goals and those from groups whose underrepresentation in the American professoriate has been severe and longstanding are particularly encouraged to apply.
 Position

 Faculty in the Educational Leadership Department are engaged in multiple events and programs on nights and weekends, including orientation programs, retreats, community events, and other programs.
 Faculty are expected to be available beyond the traditional workday, as nearly all classes begin at or after 4 p.m.